 You still need a valid passport when you first enter one of the 27 Schengen countries

-However, although you do not need a passport to travel to other Schengen countries once you are in the Schengen zone, you still need to show a valid passport when you first enter the Schengen area through any of the 27 member countries.
+Although you do not need a passport to travel to other Schengen countries once you are in the Schengen zone, you still need to show a valid passport when you first enter the area through any of the 27 member countries.

 Once your passport is stamped and you go through your first Schengen area country border control, you can travel to any of the other Schengen area countries without ever having to show your passport again.

 How long can you stay in a Schengen country?

-If you are a citizen of any Schengen country, you can stay in any other Schengen area country indefinitely.
+If you are a citizen of a Schengen country, you can stay in any other Schengen area country indefinitely.

-If you are not a citizen but are a legal resident, you can stay in the Schengen area as long as your residency permit is valid.
+If you are not a citizen but are a legal resident, you can stay as long as your residency permit is valid.

 **The following only applies to tourists from non-Schengen countries.